SFDO-Community-Sprints/indicators-documentation/docs/getting-started/index.md

 * **Indicator Bundle Item**: Displays the **Indicator Item** on the **Indicator Bundle**.
 This allows for one **Indicator Item** to be created and displayed on multiple **Indicator Bundles**.
 * **Indicator Item Extension**: Allows more icons to be configured for one field that displays when the field has different values.
 Eg *Industry* = "Accounting" or *Industry* = "Communications".

+{: .info-title}
+>In Progress
+>
-The [Sample Indicators] and [Training Indicators] will help to explain how this works.
+>This page needs to be extended describing the [Sample Indicators] and [Training Indicators] and including screen shots and videos.

 ## Sample Use Cases for Salesforce Indicators